 Preoperative and Postoperative Psychological Factors

-Setting realistic goals can lead to more satisfactory experiences and prevent feelings of disappointment, helping foster a positive body image and contributing to long-term mental health.
+Setting achievable goals can result in more satisfying experiences and help get rid of feelings of disappointment, promoting a wholesome body image and promoting longterm mental well-being.

 Breast Augmentation: Beyond Physical Appearance

-Breast augmentation, using silicone implants or the dual-plane technique, is more than a cosmetic enhancement.
-Patients often report improved self-esteem and a more positive body image.
-A systematic review indicated that factors such as breast volume and personal satisfaction play vital roles in the perceived benefits of such procedures.
+Breast augmentation, in the form of silicon implants or dual-plane technique, as well as much more than a cosmetic procedure.
+Patients usually report increased self-esteem and enhanced body image.
+A systematic review, however, showed that factors, like, the breast volume, personal satisfaction are considered important input in the perceived benefits of such interventions.

 Advancements in Rhinoplasty and Facial Aesthetics